Yiddish: 20th century

+Minsk railway station in 1926.
+Four languages: Belarusian, Russian, Polish, and Yiddish.

 In the early 20th century, especially after the Socialist October Revolution in Russia, Yiddish was emerging as a major Eastern European language.
 Its rich literature was more widely published than ever, Yiddish theatre and Yiddish cinema were booming, and for a time it achieved the status of one of the official languages of the short-lived Galician Soviet Socialist Republic.
 Educational autonomy for Jews in several countries (notably Poland) after World War I led to an increase in formal Yiddish-language education, more uniform orthography, and to the 1925 founding of the Yiddish Scientific Institute, YIVO.
 In Vilnius, there was debate over which language should take primacy, Hebrew or Yiddish.

 Yiddish changed significantly during the 20th century.
 Michael Wex writes, "As increasing numbers of Yiddish speakers moved from the Slavic-speaking East to Western Europe and the Americas in the late 19th and early 20th centuries, they were so quick to jettison Slavic vocabulary that the most prominent Yiddish writers of the time—the founders of modern Yiddish literature, who were still living in Slavic-speaking countries—revised the printed editions of their oeuvres to eliminate obsolete and 'unnecessary' Slavisms."
 The vocabulary used in Israel absorbed many Modern Hebrew words, and there was a similar but smaller increase in the English component of Yiddish in the United States and, to a lesser extent, the United Kingdom.
 This has resulted in some difficulty in communication between Yiddish speakers from Israel and those from other countries.

 "Khurbn Yiddish", as discussed by Professor Hannah Pollin-Galay, refers to the sociolect shaped by Yiddish speakers' experience during the Holocaust.
 Prisoners developed new words and slang, particularly relating to theft, protest, and sexuality.